HELP - Windows 10 changed my default mail app

 Sometimes emails sent from a website don't get downloaded to your phone, iPad, tablet and/or laptop email client.
 You check your local junk/spam folder but they're not there.

-The problem may be that they have been placed in a Junk/Spam folder located on the remote mail server.
-In order to access them you may need to go online to (to MSN.com or Google.com) to access the mail server and clear up the problem there.
+The problem may be that they have been placed in a Junk/Spam folder located on the remote mail server that is not accessible by your local mail client.
+In order to access them you may need to go online to (to MSN.com or Google.com or to webmail.YourDomain.com) to access the mail server and clear up the problem there.
 Then the mail will be delivered to your local device, and hopefully future emails of the same type will also be delivered correctly too.

 Sometimes it also helps to add the sender (or the sender's domain) to the Safe Sender List maintained on the mail server.